-- Have resources allocated to Odisha’s ULBs been adequate to ensure basic public services for all?
+- Are the resources allocated to Odisha’s ULBs adequate to ensure basic public services for all?
 What additional resources can be mobilized?

-- Specifically, regarding slum dwellers and the homeless in Odisha’s urban areas, what has been done to ensure access of these citizens to basic entitlements, rights, and services?
+- Specifically, with regards urban sprawls and slums in Odisha, what has been done to ensure access of citizens to basic entitlements, rights, and services?

-- What has been done to ensure safer and responsive public spaces and services in Odisha cities for women?
+- What has been done to ensure safer and responsive public spaces and services in Odisha’s cities for women?
 How can this be enhanced?

-- How can Odisha’s ULBs be made accountable for their level of responsiveness to Persons with Disability, the aged, and Third Gender so that these citizens too feel like stakeholders in their cities and towns?
+- How can Odisha’s urban areas be made friendly for Persons with Disability, the aged, and Third Gender so that they feel like genuine stakeholders in their cities and towns?